Ammann Bars for Octagonal Tilings: Introduction

 \begin{theorem} Any tileset obtained using the FP-method from a totally irrational slope is aperiodic. \end{theorem}

-We initially proved this result on a particular example which we presented in the LATIN 2022 conference \cite{pf2022}, and reuse here to illustrate the general case.
-Namely we detail $4\to 2$ tilings defined by a given slope based on the irrationality of $\sqrt{3}$, that we called \textit{Cyrenaic tilings} in reference to Theodorus of Cyrene who proved $\sqrt{3}$ to be irrational.
-They have ``short'' subperiods, which facilitates observations on drawings.
+We initially searched for examples of slopes based on two criteria: the slope has to be quadratic to meet the algebraic constraints (being characterized by subperiods), and we wanted ``short'' subperiods to enable human-eye observation of the corresponding drawings.
+The method involves a trial-and-error component: for each slope, we have to test whether it is possible to find a fine projection or not.
+Our first try was on \textit{Golden Octagonal tilings} but their slope admits no fine projection.
+Hence we randomly generated potential candidates, found a few having a fine projection, and proved the above result on a particular example which we presented in the LATIN 2022 conference \citep{pf2022}.
+It consists of $4\to 2$ tilings defined by a given slope based on the irrationality of $\sqrt{3}$, that we called \textit{Cyrenaic tilings} in reference to Theodorus of Cyrene who proved $\sqrt{3}$ to be irrational.
 In this case, the FP-method yields the set of decorated tiles depicted in Figure \ref{decotiles}.
 Those tiles give Ammann bars to Cyrenaic tilings.

+We use this example here to illustrate the general case.
 We then found many examples of $4\to 2$ tilings characterized by their subperiods and admitting a fine projection, and we provide a program to generate the corresponding decorated tilesets for any slope meeting these conditions.
+Note that there might be several fine projections for a given slope, hence different possible decorated tilesets depending on the choice we make at this step.\\

-The case of Penrose indicates that our construction could (and should) be adapted in order to work for $5\rightarrow2$ tilings, or general cut and project ($n\rightarrow d$) tilings.
+The case of Penrose indicates that our construction could (and should) be adapted in order to work for $5\rightarrow2$ tilings, or general cut and project ($n\to d$) tilings.
 In particular, for Penrose the lines are shifted and the number of lines is reduced compared with our method, so that only two decorated tiles are needed.
-Besides, in each direction the distance between two consecutive lines can take only two values, and the sequence of intervals is substitutive.
-In the case of Cyrenaic tilings, the bi-infinite word defined by each sequence of intervals between Ammann bars seems to be substitutive so maybe we could compose them after finding the substitution.
-Lines could also be shifted as it is the case for Penrose tilings, instead of passing through vertices.
-An optimal shift (reducing the number of lines or tiles) would then have to be determined.
-Besides, it would be interesting to know whether the hypothesis of having a fine projection is necessary to have Ammann bars.
-A link to our SageMath code as well as some more technical explanations are given in Appendix \ref{annexe-code}.
+Besides, in each direction the distance between two consecutive lines can take only two values, and the sequence of intervals is Sturmian and substitutive.
+In the case of Cyrenaic tilings, it is an open question whether the bi-infinite word defined by each sequence of intervals between Ammann bars is substitutive.
+If so, it may be that they could be composed according to the substitution.
+As for $n\to3$ tilings, the case of icosahedral Ammann rhombohedral tilings could be studied as a first example of ``Ammann planes'' (instead of lines), since their slope is characterized by subperiods \citep{BF2016icosahedral}.\\